surf-visualization/blospray/readme.md

 BLOSPRAY is still in its early stages of development, but the following basic functionality and integration with Blender features is already available:

-* OSPRay's SciVis and Path Tracer renderers
+* Supports OSPRay's SciVis and Path Tracer renderers
 * Export and rendering of polygonal geometry
+* Object transformations and parenting
+* Instancing
+* Vertex colors on Blender meshes
 * Point, sun, spot and area lights
 * Perspective and orthographic cameras, plus OSPRay's panoramic camera (which is similar to Cycles` equirectangular camera, but without any parameters to tweak)
 * Depth of field
-* Border render (to render only part of an image)
+* Border render (i.e. render only part of an image)
-* Object transformations and parenting
-* Instancing
-* Vertex colors on Blender meshes
 * Rudimentary support for volume and geometry plugins

 Major features that are currently missing: